madalinpopa/ubuntu-server-automation/README.md

 In Ansible we have also this notion of `Collections`.
 Collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.
 Collections make it easier to share and reuse Ansible content.

 When you install Ansible, you get a set of built-in modules that are part of the `ansible.builtin` collection.
 You can use these modules in your playbooks without any additional configuration.
-Also, by default ansible will install for you the some of the `community` collections.
+Also, by default ansible will come with some of the `community` collections.

 A list of all the community collections can be found [here](https://docs.ansible.com/ansible/latest/collections/community/index.html).